 What Is Virtue?

-Virtue is the pursuit of moral excellence.
 Pursuing moral excellence involves accomplishing that which is good and true so that you can elevate your moral character.
 However, virtue cannot be shared.
 We must develop individual morality – no one else can walk the path of moral development for us.
 Because of this, individualism is so essential to the development and growth of moral excellence.

 When I first started this blog, I created a list of ten virtues.
 By adhering to these virtues, I believe the individual can live a life of excellence.
 These virtues are:

-Frugality is the art of spending your time, money, and energy properly.
+Frugality is the art of spending your time, money, and energy appropriately.
 When you are frugal, you are smart and invest your resources wisely.
 People who are not frugal will waste their money on knick-knacks or invest their time in destructive people.
 However, the more protective you are with your resources, the more you can give to yourself and those who are pursuing virtue.

 Facing danger and challenge with a clear mind requires immense mental effort.
 Courage gives us the strength we need to face risk with confidence and grace.
 Remember that courage is not the absence of fear, but action in the face of fear.
 “Be bold and seize the day” is the motto of the courageous.